Alabama Debt Relief Guide

 Retirement in Alabama

 Alabama’s highest state income tax rate is only 5%, and Social Security income from traditional pension plans is exempt from income tax.
-This is a plus, considering 30% of elderly households rely on Social Security for at least 90% of their income.
-All homeowners 65 or older are exempt from state property taxes, which means the average retiree (62 years of age) just needs to wait 3 years to become eligible.
+All homeowners 65 or older with an annual adjusted gross income of less than $12,000 are exempt from state property taxes.

 Average Alabama insurance premiums

-There are over four million licensed drivers in Alabama, yet 19% of residents are driving uninsured.
-Ranking Alabama 7th in the nation for the highest number of uninsured drivers.
-The average yearly cost for auto insurance premiums in Alabama is $1,358, slightly lower than the national average of $1,674 respectively.
-Having insurance in Alabama is crucial as it is an “at-fault” state, meaning the insurance company of the person found at fault for the accident must pay for property damages, medical bills, etc.
+Nearly 20% of residents in Alabama are driving uninsured, ranking Alabama 7th in the nation for the highest number of uninsured drivers.
+The average yearly cost for auto insurance premiums in Alabama is $2,115.
+Insurance in Alabama is crucial as it is an “at-fault” state, meaning the insurance company of the person found at fault for the accident must pay for property damages, medical bills, etc.

 Helpful resources for Alabamians facing hardship